 - Email address will only be recorded where the individual consents to be contacted by email.
-The email address should only be used for the stated purpose/s (in line with the Huntington's Disease Association privacy policy and data protection legislation), and the individual has the right to revoke or change their consent at any time - Specialist Huntington's Disease Advisors, or other members of the Huntington's Disease Association Staff can only share data with Branch Officers if the individual concerned has given their consent to do so - Public wi-fi must not be used, as unsecure wi-fi connections make it easier for hackers to access private files and information, and it allows strangers to use your internet connection - You must not use your personal email address in your volunteer role.
-Branches should have a specific email address for the group (the data manager can support volunteers to set this up if one isn't already in existence)
+The email address should only be used for the stated purpose/s (in line with the Huntington's Disease Association privacy policy and data protection legislation), and the individual has the right to revoke or change their consent at any time - Specialist Huntington's Disease Advisors, or other members of the Huntington's Disease Association Staff can only share data with support group leaders if the individual concerned has given their consent to do so - Public wi-fi must not be used, as unsecure wi-fi connections make it easier for hackers to access private files and information, and it allows strangers to use your internet connection - You must not use your personal email address in your volunteer role.
+Support groups should have a specific email address for the group (the data manager can support volunteers to set this up if one isn't already in existence)

-- Data held for the purposes of mailing about Huntington's Disease Association activities should be held for as long as the individual is a member of the group (delete if the individual dies or asks to be removed from the mailing list). - For welfare grants, data should be retained for six years from the end of the financial year in which the grant was processed - When an individual has died or there has been no contact for three years and there is a paper file in existence (for example where a volunteer has kept notes of conversations which have taken place), the paper file will be sent to the Operations Team for archiving (clearly marked to say the date of the last contact with the individual or the date of death).
+- Data held for the purposes of mailing about Huntington's Disease Association activities should be held for as long as the individual is a member of the group (delete if the individual dies or asks to be removed from the mailing list). - When an individual has died or there has been no contact for three years and there is a paper file in existence (for example where a volunteer has kept notes of conversations which have taken place), the paper file will be sent to the Operations Team for archiving (clearly marked to say the date of the last contact with the individual or the date of death).
 The file will be archived and marked for destruction in six years from date of last contact.
 When an individual has died or there has been no contact for six years and there is an electronic file in existence, this should be deleted.